Roman Cyprus: Lapethus

 Lapethus was a harbor town located along the northern coast of Cyprus near modern-day Karavas.
 It was most famous for its copper and earthenware processing, though it was an important commercial site regardless.
 Copious springs nearby provided the city with a constant supply of freshwater.
 Remains of the harbor's breakwater and city walls are still visible today, though no other ancient structures can be identified.
-The city had long been Phoenician in culture, and maintained Semitic speech for a long period of time before Hellenization kicked in.
-Although the site still remains unexcavated (due to its location in the north), the few inscriptions that originated from this area indicate that the city was extremely important from an economical standpoint; so much so, in fact, that Ptolemy says that it is one of the four conventi that divided the island.
-Neither temples nor theatres can be found at the site, but it is obvious that the city was accepting of Roman influence because of inscriptions suggesting a gymnasium where the Actaean games were performed in honor of Augustus' victory.
+The city had long been Phoenician in culture, and maintained Semitic speech for a long time before Hellenization kicked in.
+Although the site still remains unexcavated (due to its location in the north), the few inscriptions that originated from this area indicate that the city was extremely important from an economical standpoint; so much so, that Ptolemy says that it is one of the four conventi that divided the island.
+Neither temples nor theatres can be found at the site, but it is obvious that the city was accepting of Roman influence because of inscriptions suggesting a gymnasium where the Actaean games were performed in honor of Augustus's victory.
 Other inscriptions suggest statues of Augustus, Tiberius, Trajan, and Hadrian within the city walls.
-It is also important to note that the consular of the island during the mid third century, Cl.
-Leontichus Illyrius, is the first example of Imperial distinction bestowed upon a family native to the island of Cyprus.
+The consular of the island during the mid third century, Cl.
+Leontichus Illyrius, is the first example of imperial distinction bestowed upon a family native to Cyprus.

 Soli

-Soli was the most important city of North-Western Cyprus and the ruins cover a wide area with a low hill that supported the acropolis that is coved by a modern village.
+Soli was the most important city of north-western Cyprus and the ruins cover a wide area with a low hill that supported the acropolis that is covered by a modern village.
 This city had great importance to agriculture on the Morphau plain the copper mines in Skouriotissa.
-The acropolis boasted a large cavea that can hold up to 3500 spectators.
-The most impressive feature of the site was the broad paved and colonnaded street that ran from east to west across the city.
+The acropolis boasted a large cavea that could hold up to 3,500 spectators.
+The site had a broad paved and colonnaded street that ran from east to west across the city.
 There was also an excavated temple to an unidentified deity as well as an attested gymnasium and temple of Zeus that was once at the site.
 Statues of important Roman figures such as Emperor Trajan and Marcus Aurelius were erected at the site as well as dedications to Nero, Augustus, and Trajan.
 The city had great economic importance in Roman Cyprus due to the attested presence of a curator civitatis and a public records office.